Seattle crane accident video shows it hitting a building before falling onto cars below

 By Ben Kesslen

-New footage of the Seattle crane accident that killed four, including a freshman nursing student, shows part of the crane hitting a building before falling on cars on the street.
+New video of the Seattle crane accident that killed four, including a freshman nursing student, shows part of the crane hitting a building before falling on cars on the street.

-The footage of the accident Saturday, taken on a driver’s dash cam and obtained by NBC affiliate KING, recorded the deadly incident at a construction site for a new Google campus in the city during windy weather.
+The video, taken on a driver’s dash cam and obtained by NBC affiliate KING, recorded the deadly incident Saturday at a construction site for a new Google campus in the city during windy weather.

 The accident killed four, two ironworkers on the crane and two people on the street below, including Sarah Wong, a nursing student at Seattle Pacific University.